tytydraco/yessleep/out/Count_Jims_Fortean_Freakshow_Part_7_.md

 Hours later, the three of us arrived at the decommissioned North American Occult Research and Containment Coalition (NAORC) facility near Los Alamos.
 It was a desolate place, all crumbling concrete and rusting metal.
 Almost like the collider facility as it was depicted in that damned tape that started this all.
 The air hung heavy with the ghosts of experiments past.
 We split up, Dr. Vance to the administrative wing, me to the labs, and Siouxsie to… well, Siouxsie went where her instincts told her.

 I didn't find anything of note in the lab I was assigned to.
 Just some broken equipment, dusty shelves, and the lingering scent of formaldehyde.
 I decided to check up on Siouxsie.
-Her presence always seemed to ground me a bit.
+Her presence seemed to ground me a bit.
 I hated the feeling, but my anxiety always seemed to ebb a little when she was near.

 I found her in a small, long abandoned lab, standing stock-still in front of a large glass tank.
 The faded label on the tank read, "Subject 2448."
 Her small hoodie-clad form seemed almost swallowed by the shadows of the room.